 The final component addresses the disposal locations for the dredged material.
-This project will include the use of new and existing upland and in-water disposal locations that will be used for the disposal of dredge materials.
-It is anticipated that up to 37 new upland sites will be needed throughout the Oklahoma section of the project and 2 new sites within Arkansas.
-These new upland sites have been selected to avoid productive habitat to the greatest extent practicable; however, for those locations in which permanent adverse impacts cannot be avoided, habitat mitigation will be implemented to offset impacts to forested and emergent wetland habitats.
+This project will include the use of both upland and in-water disposal locations that will be used for the disposal of dredge materials.
+These areas include the following.